prebid/prebid-js-plugin-brightcove/governance.md

 1. A single Tech Lead oversees the technical direction of the project and appoints Core Team members
 2. The Core Team members maintain the project on an ongoing basis with direction from the Tech Lead.
 3. In the event of any disagreements, the Tech Lead will make a final decision.
-4. If there is no Tech Lead available to perform his/her duties, AppNexus Inc. will appoint one.
+4. If there is no Tech Lead available to perform his/her duties, PREBID.ORG Inc. will appoint one.

 ### Roles and Responsibilities:
 - **User:** Any individual who consumes / uses the Prebid.js library as well as the Brightcove Prebid Plugin.